 Strategic Financial Management

-The company seeks to obtain a 18% cost reduction on purchases of materials from a new supplier for the new product on condition that Beta Ltd agrees to a guaranteed minimum purchase from the new supplier as a standard business operation.
-The management of Beta Ltd wishes to consider this offer by preparing a payoff table which could be used to decide on the number of units to be purchased for the coming year based upon the maximax, maximin and minimax regret approaches to risk.
+The company seeks an 18% cost reduction on purchases of materials from a new supplier for the new product on the condition that Beta Ltd agrees to a guaranteed minimum purchase from the new supplier as a standard business operation.
+The management of Beta Ltd wishes to consider this offer by preparing a payoff table that could be used to decide on the number of units to be purchased for the coming year based upon the maximax, maximin, and minimax regret approaches risk.

 The company should consider the two proposals.
-The quality inspector will play a key role in ensuring that the products’ quality is up to standard and competitive.
+The quality inspector will play a key role in ensuring the product’s quality is up to standard and competitive.
 With an increased rate, the company will be able to gain market share that will eventually increase its profits.
-They will attract a bigger client base that will be vital in expanding the overall company profits.
+They will attract a more extensive client base, which will be vital in expanding company profits.
 Also, the company should consider accepting the proposal due to the long-term implications.
-The offer looks costly at the start and in the short-run, but the company will benefit in the long-run.
-An increase in the number of consumers of the goods will not only take place in the short-run but will be a continuous process due to increased quality.
-Financially, the organization will manage to reduce the number of faulty items delivered to the customers form 3,429 units to 3,188.97.
+The offer looks costly initially and in the short run, but the company will benefit in the long run.
+An increase in the number of consumers of the goods will not only take place in the short run but will be a continuous process due to increased quality.
+Financially, the organization will reduce the number of faulty items delivered to the customers from 3,429 units to 3,188.97.
 The amount is a 7% decrease.
 Also, the company will be able to reduce the number of faulty products before dispatch to consumers from 5,143 units to 4628.7 units, which is a reduction of 10%.
 The overall cost of the decline is £325,000.
 The amount included £25,000 for hiring the quality inspector per annum and £300,000 for training the production workers per annum.
-If the two additional costs are put into consideration, the profit margin is still favorable.
+The profit margin is still favorable if the two additional costs are considered.
 The company would have an investment in consumer satisfaction, and its expense does not exceed its profit.
-TMZ will not be operating on debt, and its operations will be efficient and effective.
+TMZ will not operate on debt, and its operations will be efficient and effective.

 What is the trade-off theory of capital structure?
 To what extent does empirical evidence support this theory?